-These are an ankle boot so are perfect for those who want something a little less constricting, but that still offers a reasonable degree of support around the ankle.
+These are ankle boots so are perfect for those who want something a little less constricting, but that still offers a reasonable degree of support around the ankle.
 This is important to prevent the foot from moving around too much inside the shoe.

-They feature a rubber sole which is not only strong but is non-marking, so you can wear the shoes indoors without worrying about damaging the floor.
+They feature a rubber sole that is not only strong but is non-marking, so you can wear the shoes indoors without worrying about damaging the floor.

 When you first look at these hiking shoes, your initial thought is that they look like a very robust and reliable pair; and you would not be wrong.
 They feature a fabric and leather upper, which is breathable and lightweight, but this does not compromise other aspects.